Unit 1 - Notes

 Process Control Block (PCB)

 Each process is represented in the operating system by a Process Control Block (also called a Task Control Block).
-It serves as the repository for any information that may vary from process to process.
+It is the data structure used by the OS to manage the process.
+It contains:

 • Program Counter: Address of the next instruction to execute.

-• CPU Registers: Accumulators, index registers, stack pointers (saved when an interrupt occurs).
+• CPU Registers: Accumulators, index registers, stack pointers.

 • CPU Scheduling Information: Priority, pointers to scheduling queues.

-• Memory-Management Information: Base and limit registers, page tables.
+• Memory Management Information: Base/limit registers, page tables.

-• I/O Status Information: List of I/O devices allocated, list of open files.
+• I/O Status Information: List of I/O devices allocated.

 AI-generated image — may contain inaccuracies